 - Download and print the test paper.
 Complete the test paper in conditions as close to the test itself as you can.
 (That means choosing a quiet place, sticking to the time, switching off your phone and so on.
 Read more about why this is so important.)

 - When your time is up, download the Answer Key and mark your work.
 This will give you a score.
+(Now you need to repeat the same process with the Reading test.)

-- Input your IELTS Listening and Reading practice test scores. then specify whether you are taking the Academic or General Training module.
+- Input your IELTS Listening and Reading practice test scores.
+Then specify whether you are taking the Academic or General Training module.
 It will then calculate your approximate current band score.
 So, for example, if you scored 23/40 in the IELTS Academic Listening and 27/40 in the IELTS Academic Reading, it will tell you that you are on course for a 6.0 in Listening and a 6.5 in Reading.

 If you achieved a band score above the one you need, well done!
 You’re on the right track.
 But don’t get too comfortable, you should still put in some more IELTS practice to make sure you can consistently get the same result, and that you feel confident answering all the task types.
 The next step is to find out what you need to achieve in the IELTS Speaking and Writing papers.
 Input your Listening and Reading scores into the Overall score section of the IELTS Score Calculator: